marianhlavac/marianhlavac-cz/index.md

 ----

 <footer>
 If you made it all the way down here, I'd like to thank you.
-If you read this page as a&nbsp;CV, I acknowledge that nobody likes long CVs with a&nbsp;bunch of long texts and stories and whatnot.
-But I think that one should find five minutes to read about someone, if he wants that someone willing to spend more than five minutes on his project.
+I acknowledge that nobody likes long CVs with a&nbsp;bunch of long texts and stories and whatnot.
+But hey, if you want me to spend more than two minutes on your project, maybe you could devote two minutes of your time to read my CV?
 </footer>